History of assassination: Cold War and beyond

 The Cold War saw a dramatic increase in the number of political assassinations, likely due to the ideological polarization of most of the First and Second worlds, whose adherents were more than willing to both justify and finance such killings.
 During the Kennedy era, Fidel Castro had narrowly escaped death several times at the hands of the CIA (a function of the agency's "executive action" program) and CIA-backed rebels (there are accounts that exploding shoes and poisoned clams were employed); some allege that Salvador Allende of Chile was another example, though the specific proof is lacking.
-The assassination of the FBI agent Dan Mitrione, a well-known teacher of torture techniques, in the hands of the Uruguay a guerrilla movement Tupamaros is a perfect proof of United States intervention in Latin American governments during the Cold War.
+The assassination of the FBI agent Dan Mitrione, a well-known teacher of torture techniques, in the hands of the Uruguay guerrilla movement Tupamaros is perfect proof of United States intervention in Latin American governments during the Cold War.
 At the same time, the KGB made creative use of assassination to deal with high-profile defectors such as Georgi Markov, and Israel's Mossad made use of such tactics to eliminate Palestinian guerrillas, politicians and revolutionaries, though some Israelis argue that the targeted often crossed the line between one or another or were even all three.

 Most major powers were not long in repudiating such tactics, for example during the presidency of Gerald Ford in the United States in 1976 (Executive Order 12333, which proscription was relaxed however by the George W. Bush administration).
 Many allege, however, that this is merely a smokescreen for the political and moral benefit and that the covert and illegal training of assassins by major intelligence agencies continue, such as at the School of the Americas run by the United States.
-In fact, the debate over the use of such tactics is not closed by any means; many accuse Russia of continuing to practice it in Chechnya and against Chechens abroad, as well as Israel in Palestine and against Palestinians abroad (as well as that Mossad deems a threat to Israeli national security, as in the aftermath of the Munich Massacre during "Operation Wrath of God").
-Besides, Palestine Liberation Organization members assassinated abroad, Tsahal has also often targeted Hamas in the Gaza strip.
+In fact, the debate over the use of such tactics is not closed by any means; many accuse Russia of continuing to practice it in Chechnya and against Chechens abroad, as well as Israel in Palestine and against Palestinians abroad (as well as that Mossad deems a threat to Israeli national security, as in the aftermath of the Munich Massacre during "Mossad assassinations following the Munich massacre").
+Besides, Palestine Liberation Organization members assassinated abroad, Tsahal has also often targeted Hamas in the Gaza Strip.

 Terrorist organizations will frequently target other combatants as well as non-combatants in their efforts, a prime example was the assassination of Irish solicitor Patrick Finucane who was murdered by the loyalist Ulster Defence Association in 1989 in Belfast, Northern Ireland.

 New technology has made targeted killing easier to accomplish remotely, including high precision cruise missiles and combat drones.